Reentry Services for Returning Citizens

 Returning citizens are invited to apply to Scholarship Trades Program (STP), which is an on-the-job training program with dedicated community organizations like Habitat for Humanity and the Salvation Army.
 Returning citizens who receive the scholarships work for 60 to 90 days at the host site and, therefore, give back to the community in a significant way.
 The host sites provide supervision and connections with the local community, which may lead to full-time jobs.

-Returning citizens meet regularly with a case manager to create an Individualized Capacity Plan for their future.
+Returning citizens meet regularly with an outreach worker to create an Individualized Capacity Plan for their future.
 All life needs are addressed, including employment, education, housing, personal needs and family relations.

 Employment Skills School (ESS)